-I’m a Postdoctoral Research Fellow at the Land, Environment, Economics and Policy Institute at the University of Exeter Business School.
-I specialize in environmental economics and policy, and my current research focuses on biodiversity conservation and land use.
-I combine microeconometric methods and quasi-experimental research designs with geospatial data analysis.
+I am a Postdoctoral Research Fellow at the Land, Environment, Economics and Policy Institute at the University of Exeter Business School.
+I specialize in environmental economics and policy, and my current research encompasses a wide range of topics related to land use, including tropical forest conservation, biodiversity, and offsetting mechanisms.
+I combine microeconometric methods and quasi-experimental research designs with Earth observation data.

 I received my PhD in Economics from the University of Gothenburg in 2023.
 Before my education in economics, I obtained a Master of Laws degree from the University of Helsinki, and I worked at the Finnish Ministry of the Environment where I advised on matters related to EU environmental policy and law.